TimothyCoac/sldt-semantic-models/io.catenax.battery.supplier_data_model/Draft-0.9/CX-0160-BatteryPassport-uc2.md

 The obligation levels defined in Sections 3 to 6 (Mandatory or Optional) refer to attributes within a submodel.
 They apply only once the exchange of the respective submodel has been agreed between the parties.
 An attribute classified as mandatory within an optional submodel is therefore only mandatory if that submodel is provided.

 ## FOR WHOM IS THE STANDARD DESIGNED
-This standard is intended for organizations supplying materials, components, or cells to battery producers.
+This standard is intended for organizations supplying materials, components, or cells to battery producers and for organizations receiving such information to create the Battery Passport.
 ### Data Providers
 Data Providers are actors in the battery value chain that supply Battery Passport-relevant information to other actors.
 A Data Provider may be any organization that holds and shares relevant data, regardless of its position in the value chain.
 It should be noted that the battery production supply chain may involve a wider range of supplier types than the three categories described above.
-Nevertheless, during the development of this standard, consideration was limited to these three roles, due to availability and interest of the participants.

 ### Data Consumers
 Data Consumers are actors in the battery value chain that request, receive, and use supplier information for Battery Passport creation, regulatory compliance, or any organization that requires Battery Passport-relevant data from another actor in the value chain.